kene111/Web_Based_List/README.md

-This project commenced few months to the end of the year 2019 and was completed two weeks into the year 2020.
+This project commenced a few months to the end of the year 2019 and was completed two weeks into the year 2020.